Matte Black Wrap Cost: Full Pricing Guide

 FAQ

-A full matte black wrap costs $2,800 to $4,200 for most sedans and compact SUVs.
-Full-size SUVs and trucks reach $4,200 to $5,600.
-The finish costs $300 to $700 more than an equivalent gloss black wrap due to higher film cost and more demanding installation.
+A full matte black wrap costs $2,800 to $4,200 on most sedans and coupes, $3,400 to $4,500 on compact SUVs, and $4,200 to $6,000 on full-size SUVs and trucks.
+The matte finish adds $300 to $600 over an equivalent gloss wrap on the same vehicle.

 How long does a matte black wrap last?